linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

         Y Yes
         N No           ^C Cancel

-6. Press the **Y** key on your keyboard to save your changes and force...
+6. Press the **Y** key followed by **ENTER** on your keyboard to save and apply your changes and force.

 ## Testing Roundcube’s Installation

-To verify that Roundcube is functional and able to connect to your email server, you need to log into Roundcube and try a few things:

-- Can you read emails you have received in the past?
-- Can you send an email and verify that the recipient receives it?

-1. Navigate to `https://example.com/roundcube`, using the username and password of your email account to log into Roundcube.
+1. Navigate to `https://example.com/roundcube` and log in using the your email account's username and password.

 [![Roundcube login](/docs/assets/roundcube-login.png)]